groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/emf-to-emz.md

         - icon: "far fa-file-EMZ"
           title: " About EMZ File Format"
           content: |
-            A file with .emz extension is a compressed container of Enhanced Metafile (EML file).
-These are compressed using the GZIP compression technique which is the commonly used compression method on UNIX and LINUX operating systems.
-Unlink ZIP (/compression/zip/), GZIP compresses the archive as a whole instead of compressing individual files.
-EMZ files are smaller in size as compared to the EMF files and help in fast transfer during online file sharing.
-Some of the applications that can open EMZ files include Microsoft Visio 2019, Microsoft Office 2019, XnView MP, and File Viewer Plus.
+            A file with .emz extension is a compressed container of Enhanced Metafile (.emf file).
+It follows GZIP compression algorithm and takes less storage space due to compression.
+The small file size makes it more easy to transfer EMZ files over the network.

           link: "https://docs.fileformat.com/image/emz/"